kuldeep04/kuldeep04/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I'm a Lead Software Engineer in Test with 8+ years of experience in designing scalable automation frameworks and delivering high-quality software for Web, API, and Mobile platforms.
+I'm a Senior Software Engineer in Test with 9+ years of experience in designing scalable automation frameworks and delivering high-quality software for Web, API, and Mobile platforms.
 I’ve worked with top startups like PhonePe and Avalara, building CI/CD pipelines, automating complex flows, and mentoring SDET teams.

 - 🔭 I’m currently exploring AI-integrated test analytics and visual regression testing
 - 🌱 I’m learning Kubernetes, Playwright, and Performance Engineering at scale